wyiguanw/WonderHuman/README.md

 - [ ] Release the reorganized code.
 - [ ] Provide the full scripts for data preprocessing.
-- [ ] Provide the code for free-view rendering and annimation.
+- [ ] Provide the code for free-view rendering and animation.
 ## Prerequisite

 ### `Configure environment`